 - Completed one year of continuous, full-time service at the university, or - Joined Johns Hopkins University within three months of leaving another employer where you were covered under a similar plan for at least one year and have submitted documentation of this coverage.

 Voluntary Insurance Benefits

 Johns Hopkins University offers several Voluntary Insurance Benefits options.
-To learn more about these options, go to www.jhuvoluntarybenefits.com.
+To elect Auto or Homeowner's Insurance, visit the JHU Voluntary Benefits site: jhuvoluntarybenefits.com.